plece0/GoodTwitter-3/README.md

 Turns out Twitter didn't actually delete the 2014 layout like they said they did.
 If you use an alternate useragent it works again!

 ## Installation
-Firefox will warn you about an unsigned addon.
-I promise this addon does none of the things they warn you about. :p

 - Log out of twitter.
 (Sorry, it doesn't work while logged in)
 - Download it!